Customer service for gaming: Why it pays to outsource multi-language player support

 Outsourced support means you can rely on an existing structure, assuming you pick the right partner: it can be done by experts in the field; it provides timely player experience and there are substantial cost savings.
 We estimate that moving from an in-house to an outsourced support team can reduce costs by up to 70%.

-Taking our own company as an example, at TELUS International we have 22,000 specialized staff across 8 countries, speaking 35 languages, available 24/7 if needed.
+Taking our own company as an example, at TELUS International we have more than 32,000 specialized staff across 10 countries, speaking over 40 languages, available 24/7 if needed.
 That’s difficult and expensive to replicate for even the biggest games companies.
 We have dedicated gamer staff already trained to support game play.
 They’re experienced dealing with all sorts of players and with a variety of game engines.
 Our skillsets cover different games, regions and languages, and also enable us to launch and re-deploy local teams rapidly – something that’s often slower in-house.
 And we have proven processes and technology that would be difficult for any games company to deploy without huge capital expenditure in a number of regions.

 There are secondary benefits too, which are important to consider.
 Your player support channel is a precious source of information, but can be compromised by internal perceptions of the product from an in-house support staff.
 While acting as your brand ambassador, external support representatives are also capable of stepping back, meaning they can collect and analyze real-time player feedback with an impartial lens to generate reports that reflect the latest player demands.